szcompressor/cuSZp/README.md

 ### Using cuSZp as Python API
-cuSZp also supports Python bindings for fast compression on GPU array.
+(to yafan: will be updated with higher-dim tests) cuSZp also supports Python bindings for fast compression on GPU array.
 Examples can be found in ```cuSZp/python/```.
 The required Python packages include ```ctypes, numpy, pycuda```. ```pytorch``` is optional unless you want to use cuSZp compress a ```torch``` tensor.